cocos/cocos-docs/en/editor/extension/extension-manager.md

 | Scan Button | This button is disabled. |
 | Import Button | Click this button to **temporarily** register the specified extensions to the extension list in the **Development** tab, but will not copy the corresponding extension packages to the current project.
 Note that temporarily registered extensions are not currently recorded and will need to be re-registered the next time the project is opened. |

-> **Note**: if you click the Uninstall button of an extension in the **Develop** tab, it will only remove the extension in the extension list, and will not delete the extension folder.
+> **Note**: clicking the Uninstall button of an extension in the **Develop** tab, will only remove the extension in the extension list, and will not delete the extension's folder.